tsaplan/CV/cv.md

 Course Seqiurity testing on [software-testing.ru](software-testing.ru) Course Postman for API testing on [stepik.org](stepik.org)

-### Work Experince
+### `Work Experince`
 * __Destiny Software__ from 2019
-  - Cross Browser testing of application on Google Chrome, Internet explorer, and Fire Fox browsers and Cross Platform testing on Windows
+  - Cross Browser testing of application on Google Chrome, Internet explorer, and Fire Fox browsers
-  - Selenium Python and Katalon Studio was used to web page testing
+  - Selenium Python and Katalon Studio was used to the web page testing
   - Regression and Functional Testing
-  - Used an in-house development tracking tool software bugs
+  - Use the internal bug tracking tool in the software

 * __AB System__ 2015-2019
   - Cross Platform testing on Windows and Windows Server
   - Experience on Regression Testing in Mobile App
   - Compiled detailed reports of software bugs, used JIRA to track said bugs and ensured quality products
-  - Implement administration Jira
+  - Implement and administration Jira
   - Analysis requirements documentation, wrote user manual
   - Thorough hands on experience with all levels of testing including Usability, Smoke, Functional, Integration, Regression, Installation Testing
+  - Resolve problems with App after Windows update

 * __Usoft__ 2006-2009
   - Cross Browser testing of application on Google Chrome, Internet explorer, and Fire Fox browsers and Cross Platform testing on Windows